 Great Lakes Phytoplankton Monitoring

-- A microscope is used to count and identify the samples.
+A microscope is used to count and identify the phytoplankton in the resulting preserved water samples.

 - Lake Erie's central basin had a notable increase in spring centric diatoms, while the whole of Lake Erie shows a summer increase in cyanobacteria.

 - Spring phytoplankton declines, mainly attributed to a decrease in diatoms, are occurring in Lakes Huron and Michigan, a probable result of invasions by non-native zebra and quagga mussels that have reduced pelagicpelagicThe open ocean, excluding the ocean bottom and shore. nutrients and selectively consumed phytoplankton.